awslabs/amazon-neptune-tools/neptune-gremlin-js/README.md

 npm run build
 ```

+### Sample application

+There is a sample app at [https://github.com/aws-samples/cdk-neptune-knowledge-graph](https://github.com/aws-samples/cdk-neptune-knowledge-graph) where you can see how to incorporate this library into a REST API.

 ### Making changes

 If you want to make a change or an addition to the package (contributions welcome!), please